eabase/picocom/picocom.1.md

   output queue (data read from the standard input, but not yet written to the port) as well as the contents of the O/S serial port output buffer (data already written to the port, but not yet transmitted) are discarded (flushed).
-Then the serial port is reset to it's original settings, and the modem-control lines are cleared signaling a modem reset, subject to the **--noreset** and the **--hangup** options.
+Then the serial port is reset to its original settings, and the modem-control lines are cleared signaling a modem reset, subject to the **--noreset** and the **--hangup** options.
 After that picocom exits with a success status.